eduvpn/documentation/RADIUS.md

 In order to make a particular user an "administrator" in the portal, see [PORTAL_ADMIN](PORTAL_ADMIN.md).

-**NOTE**: RADIUS integration does NOT support PEAP/TTLS, plaintext authentication ONLY!, RADIUS servers used for eduroam authentication will typically be configured with PEAP/TTLS, as plaintext authentication is not supported for 802.1X.
+**NOTE**: RADIUS integration does NOT support PEAP/TTLS, plain text authentication ONLY!, RADIUS servers used for _eduroam_ authentication will typically be configured with PEAP/TTLS, as plain text authentication is not supported for 802.1X.

+**NOTE**: If you have the choice between LDAP and RADIUS, always choose LDAP!
+LDAP is supported by all common IdMs, even Active Directory.
+Go [here](LDAP.md) for instructions on how to configure LDAP.

 # Configuration